Benin

 Cotton Production

 Economic development in Benin was mainly driven by cotton production, which can look back on a decade of impressive growth rates and has made the country one of the leading producers in the region.
-Cotton currently accounts for about 40% of the Benin’s GDP.
+Benin is Africa’s second largest cotton producing country after Mali.

 Export Products

-By far the most important export product for Benin is raw cotton, followed by cashew nuts, oil seeds and medium oils.
+By far the most important export product for Benin is raw cotton, accounting for almost half of the total export earnings, followed by oil seeds and cashew nuts.

 Trade Partners

-The EU, India and China are Benin's most important trading partners, account for a total share of 48%.
-Bangladesh and India are the most important markets for Benin's export products, while most imported goods originate from the EU, India, and China.
+The EU, India and China are Benin's most important trading partners, accounting for a combined share of almost 50%.
+Bangladesh and India are the most important markets for Benin's exports (mostly cotton), while most imported goods originate from the EU, India, and China.

 Economic Structure

-Agriculture and particularly the cultivation of cotton, are important for Benin's economy accounting for about 1/4 of the GDP.
-Industrial activities include the processing of cotton, palm oil and shrimp as well as textile milling and sugar refining.
+Agriculture and particularly the cultivation of cotton, are important for Benin's economy accounting for about a quarter of GDP.
+Industrial activities include the processing of cotton, palm oil and shrimp as well as textile milling and sugar refining; manufacturing accounts for about 10% of GDP.

 Usage of EBA Preferences

-About 12% of total imports from Benin make use of the preferential access granted by the EBA scheme.
-The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, currently stands at 50.2%.
+In 2023, about 18% of total imports from Benin made use of the preferential access granted by the EBA scheme.
+The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, stood at 80% in 2023.

 Trade with the EU